UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-03-28-Intune-Win32-CustomScript.md

 }
 ```

-There is not much doing but it shows how simple it can be to fit installation to your needs.
-Notice that Intel installer path is **.\Intel\igxpin.exe** it means that Microsoft Intune Management Extension runs installation with current path set to insides of deployed packaged.
+There is not much going but it shows how simple it can be to fit installation to your needs.
+Notice that Intel installer path is **.\Intel\igxpin.exe** it means that Microsoft Intune Management Extension runs installation with current path set to inside of deployed package.

 ![path]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2020-03-28_1.jpg)